phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Action Buttons

-Your notification can include action buttons.
+Your notification can include a maximum of three action buttons.
 If you wish to include an icon along with the button name they must be placed in the `res/drawable` directory of your Android project.
 Then you can send the following JSON from GCM:

 ```javascript
 {